Vicchang/RayarkTutorial/PresentationWeek1.md

   2. Unit test is like a safty net.
 While you extend your functionality, unit test is there to garuntee that your original function work as usual.
 This helps you focus on your new implementation.
   3. Unit test can help you implement a more flexable system.
 A unit testable code means that it has less coupling, which is hgih flexibility.

-  The most terrible thing for refactoring is that you have no idea that the program work as usual after refactoring.
-As mentioned above , unit test stands a great role in refactoring.
+  The most terrible thing for refactoring is that you have no idea that the program works as usual after refactoring.
+As mentioned above, unit test stands a great role in refactoring.
 It helps you quickly notice that if the program could work as usual or not.

 * ## By the arguments above, please analyze pros & cons of the singleton pattern.
   Singleton pattern has its benefits while programing.
 It garuntees that the object would never be created twice.
 That is quite powerful.
-If a object is designed to create only once, there would be many undefined behaviour happen if you create it twice and those are really hard to debug.
+If a object is designed to create only once, there would be many undefined behaviours happen if you create it twice and those are really hard to debug.
   The other benefit is that you can access the object all over the program.
 That is you can use the object or its method any time you want.
 Isn't that cool?
 However, it is a benefit but it is also a disadvantage.
 A class using the singleton object means that the class is coupled to a concreate object.
-It is really harmful since it forbids unit test.
-If a class is depended on a concrete class, it is impossible to divide to testable unit and hence, hard to unit test.
+It is really harmful since it forbids unit test and makes the class inflexible.
+If a class depends on a concrete class, it is impossible to divide to testable unit and hence, hard to test and extend.
 Take below as example.
 Assuming we have a singleton Cat class.
   ```C#
   class Program
   {